mbhall88/Longitude_pipeline/README.rst

 Installation
 ========================================
-**Note:** the following instructions assume you are working on a Linux operating system.
+**Note: the following instructions assume you are working on a Linux operating system and have Python version 3.5 or greater.**

 The first thing to do is download this repository onto the machine you want to run the analysis on.
 In the spirit of making everything reproducible and tidy I would advice to download this repository (or copy the blank version) once for each nanopore experiment you want to analyse.